havoc-io/cmake-keytar/README.md

    push.
 If, by some miracle, you didn't have any merge conflicts, then congratulations, you can just continue to the next step without any conflict resolution.
+5. Push the merged changes with `git push` and push upstream tags with `git push --tags`.
-5. Make sure CI tests pass.
+6. Make sure CI tests pass.
-6. If any node-keytar tags have been added, these should ideally be mirrored in keytar with the `standalone-` prefix.
+7. If any node-keytar tags have been added, these should ideally be mirrored in keytar with the `standalone-` prefix.
 Depending on how lazy the maintainer is, multiple tags may have been added in between upstream merges, but unless you do a merge at each upstream tag, you'll only be able to create keytar